TL;DR Executive Summary

 The Core Misconception

 Most vertical SaaS platforms approach embedded payments with a simple question: Should we choose referral, hybrid, or Payment Facilitation?
+It seems like a reasonable decision point, but it leads teams into a fixed mindset too early.

 Why a Fixed Model Creates a Ceiling